cyberbrain-sh/blocks/README.md

 # Blocks

-A powerful and flexible block-based content management system developed by [Cyberbrain](https://github.com/cyberbrain-sh).
+A powerful and flexible entity-based content management system developed by [Cyberbrain](https://github.com/cyberbrain-sh).

 ## Overview

-Blocks is a Go library that provides a versatile foundation for managing structured content as interconnected blocks.
-It enables the creation, manipulation, and organization of various content types within a unified data model.
-The system supports a wide range of content types including text, to-do items, links, emails, media (YouTube, Instagram), movies, and series information.
+Blocks is a Go library that provides a versatile foundation for managing structured content as interconnected entity blocks.
+Unlike traditional block-based systems that focus only on layout and formatting, Blocks represents meaningful real-world entities such as movies, TV series, YouTube videos, Instagram posts, emails, and more.

+Each block encapsulates a specific entity type with its relevant metadata, properties, and relationships.
+This enables rich content modeling beyond simple text formatting, allowing applications to work with semantically meaningful content units that map directly to real-world objects and concepts.

+The system supports a wide range of entity types within a unified data model, enabling complex applications that can intelligently process, organize, and present rich media and structured information.

 ## Features